Diversity, equity, and inclusion

 Sampo Group works to maintain an open corporate culture and to counter any form of discrimination.

 Sampo Group’s organisation and business activities should reflect the customers and markets in which the Group operates.
-At Sampo Group, it is believed that companies performing well in diversity, equity, and inclusion also tend to be more innovative and profitable.
+At Sampo Group, it is believed that companies performing well in diversity, equity, and inclusion (DEI) tend to be more innovative and profitable.
+Therefore, Sampo Group seeks diversity among its employees and management and builds a diverse workforce and workplace for the future.
+At Sampo Group, it is also important that all employees feel included and can be themselves at work.

-Sampo Group aims to listen to its stakeholders, such as employees and customers, and wants to act on their feedback, as well as bring in external expertise when needed.
-Sampo Group is working to regularly review its policies and practices in line with its ambitions to be an inclusive employer.
+Sampo Group listens to its stakeholders, such as employees and customers, and wants to act on their feedback, as well as bring in external DEI expertise when needed.
+Sampo Group regularly reviews its policies and practices to align with its DEI goals and ambitions.

 Goals and ambitions